jordan-loeser/monday-masonry-view/README.md

-## Inspiration
+# Inspiration

-This project was inspired by my love
+This project was inspired by my love for combining the visual with the technical.
+As a front-end developer, my job often relies on visual resources that need to be compared and quickly accessed.
+The concept of generating a "moodboard" is often the first step in my process.
+By isolating images within a board and displaying them in a configurable way, designers, developers, and marketers can use Monday.com in an entirely new context.

 ## What it does

-Swipe View is a custom Board View that presents users with a stack of items, sorted by group.
-Users can "swipe" right to keep an item and left to add it to the trash.
-Based on the board settings, the items are either archived or deleted when the trash is emptied.
+Masonry view shows tiles representing every item on a board.
+Using the board settings, users can configure the view to show images from a "file" or "link" column.
+The users can also opt to hide items that do not contain images, or hide item names altogether to see only visuals.

 ## How I built it